Steve Gibson (businessman): Chairman

-Gibson saw the club leave Ayresome Park in 1995 for the Riverside Stadium, a brand new all-seater stadium worth 54 million.
+Gibson saw the club leave Ayresome Park in 1995 for the Riverside Stadium, a brand new all-seater stadium worth £54 million.
 He also made money available for the purchase of big-name players.
 Gibson's appointment of Bryan Robson as manager in May 1994 helped raise the profile of the club and achieve three Wembley cup final appearances within 12 months during 1997 and 1998.
 As a result of ongoing investment in supporting Robson's successor, Steve McClaren, in 2004 the club was able to win its first trophy in 128 years, the English League Cup.
 His tenure as chairman has also seen the club reach the UEFA Cup final, Europe's second biggest club cup competition.
 Gibson has since stated that his aim for the club is to see it play more regular European football.
 In 2004, Gibson was given the Freedom of Middlesbrough after the club won the English League Cup.

 Gibson was appointed Officer of the Order of the British Empire (OBE) in the 2016 Birthday Honours for services to the economy, sport and the community on Teesside.

 Politics

-Before becoming involved with Middlesbrough FC, Gibson was the local Labour Party's youngest ever councillor.
+Before becoming involved with Middlesbrough, Gibson was the local Labour Party's youngest ever councillor.
 He has occasionally raised his profile when commenting on the local political situation.
 He did so when working with Middlesbrough's elected mayor Ray Mallon in 2009 in the fight to save Teesside's steel industry.
-They accused the Government and local Labour MP's of "betrayal", with Gibson quoted as saying: "We have got five Labour seats here.
+They accused the Government and local Labour MP's of "betrayal", with Gibson saying: "We have got five Labour seats here.
 If the steelworkers lose their jobs, we are going to work our socks off to make sure the five MPs lose their jobs.
 It is an absolute betrayal."

 In October 2015, Gibson launched a scathing attack on Stockton South Conservative MP James Wharton over the collapse of the Redcar steelworks, saying that he would "bury him" if he did not improve.
-Gibson later made peace with James Wharton and they jointly visited a local school to give a newspaper interview and explain the reconciliation.
+Gibson later made peace with Wharton and they jointly visited a local school to give a newspaper interview and explain the reconciliation.
 In March 2017, Gibson said that he would support the election of Labour's Sue Jeffrey in the forthcoming Tees Valley mayoral election.
 In May 2017, Gibson sent out a message of support to thousands of local residents for James Wharton's re-election campaign in the form of a letter.